 That Matson ultimately emerged drug-free and healthy gave him full appreciation for 1960s passion and honesty.
 These qualities are crucially important, he thinks, for the current era.
 “Coming to terms with my youthful, energetic voice has been a challenge,” he admits.
 “It helps that I hear, in these poems, both an urgent need to connect and full cognizance of the difficulties.”

 Mostly Matson writes from the itch in his body, and says he always has.
 He likes playing basketball, table tennis, and collecting minerals in the field.
-He lives in Oakland, California, where he helps parent his teen-age son, Ezra.
+He lives in Oakland, California, where he helps parent his son Ezra.